alan-turing-institute/data-safe-haven/tier1/README.md

 ### 🌱 First login

 Before your first login, you will receive two sets of credentials.
-The 'Web Portal' credentials are for connecting to the Gaucamole portal.
+The 'Web Portal' credentials are for connecting to the Guacamole portal.
 After you have logged in to Guacamole you will be able to select a SSH (text based) or RDP (graphical desktop) interface to the virtual machine.